 - Insights into food trends or cooking techniques

-Educational content helps build trust and keeps your audience engaged even when they're not planning an immediate visit.
+Educational content builds trust.
+It keeps your audience engaged even when they aren't planning a visit yet.

 Platform-Specific Strategies